bolt12/free-yeelight-wrapper/README.md

 - Toggling the light;
 - Discovery protocol.

 There's a lot more commands available in the [documentation](https://www.yeelight.com/download/Yeelight_Inter-Operation_Spec.pdf).

 Feel free to make a PR!

+## Troubleshooting

+It might be the case that the light bulb is turned on, LAN control is enabled but the program is not able to discover, or even connect to the light bulb and issue the commands.

+If you are in this situation please be aware that it might be due to [IGMP snooping](https://forum.yeelight.com/t/bulb-stops-to-respond-to-ssdp-requests-after-some-minutes/702).
+To fix this, [disable IGMP snooping](https://oldwiki.archive.openwrt.org/doc/howto/udp_multicast).